AaltoSciComp/scicomp-docs/scicomp/shell.rst

 ---------------

 It's the complicated looking thing where you type commands and get output.
+(It's actually not that complicated)

 You type a **command**, which may include **arguments**.
 Output gets shown to the screen.
-Spaces separate commands.
+Spaces separate commands and arguments.

 It seems boring, but the real power is that you can **script** (program) commands to run automatically.